kubenet-dev/docs/docs/02-examples/06_bridgednetwork.md

 topo3nodesrl.vpc1.edge02      True    srlinux.nokia.com
 ```

-The configuration send to the device.
+The configuration send to the device can be seen through this command.

 ```
 kubectl get configs.config.sdcio.dev